 Blood tests may show:

-The virus does not remain in the body after the infection has gone away.
+The virus does not remain in the body after the infection is gone.

-There is a low risk of death, usually among the elderly and persons with chronic liver disease.
+There is a low risk of death.
+The risk is higher among the elderly and persons with chronic liver disease.

-Call for an appointment with your health care provider if you have symptoms of hepatitis.
+Call your health care provider if you have symptoms of hepatitis.

 The following tips can help reduce your risk of spreading or catching the virus:

 The virus may spread more rapidly through day care centers and other places where people are in close contact.
 Thorough hand washing before and after each diaper change, before serving food, and after using the restroom may help prevent such outbreaks.